Rajpratik71/linux-manPages/ln.md

        simple, never
               always make simple backups

-       Using -s ignores -L and -P.  Otherwise, the last option specified con‐ trols behavior when a TARGET is a symbolic link, defaulting to -P.
+       Using -s ignores -L and -P.  Otherwise, the last option specified controls behavior when a TARGET is a symbolic link, defaulting to -P.

 AUTHOR
        Written by Mike Parker and David MacKenzie.